PopovEvgeniy/sffextractshell/readme.txt

 2.7.2: The source code was recompiled under Lazarus 4.0 RC3.
 2.7.3: The small changes.
 2.7.3.1: The documentation has been updated.
+2.7.4: The source code was recompiled under Lazarus 4.2.